by the Resolution

 - The IAC composition may refuse reimbursement of the costs related to settlement of a dispute in whole or in part if it finds the costs to be redundant.

-- 4. In case of a repeated appeal to the IAC for the consideration of the dispute between the same parties on the same subject and on the same grounds of refusal of the recognition and enforcement of decisions of the IAC in a foreign country or because of refusal to issue the enforcement document on the territory of the Republic of Belarus the arbitration fee shall be paid in the amount of 50 % of the arbitration fee`s amount payable in accordance with Article 50 of these Rules but not less than the minimum size specified in Article 50.
+4. The arbitration fee shall be paid in the amount of 50% of the arbitration fee`s amount payable in accordance with Article 50 of these Rules but not less than the minimum size specified in Article 50, in case of a repeated appeal to the IAC for the consideration of the dispute between the same parties on the same subject and on the same grounds in connection with refusal of the recognition and enforcement of awards of the IAC in a foreign country or in connection with refusal to issue the enforcement document on the territory of the Republic of Belarus including cancellation of awards.

 The successful party may require to reimburse reasonable expenses from the other party if these expenses have been related particularly to the participation of the successful party s representatives in proceedings.